The biggest landlord mistakes revealed by novices. Read about how many mistakes inexperienced landlords make to learn how to avoid them.

 2. Dealing with Maintenance and Communicating with Tenants

 Sooner or later expect to get a renter really needy or the property requires lots of upkeep or both.
 He estimates about 1/3 of his units’ required intense responsive management.
 Even with brand new construction.
 He recommends carefully vetting prospective tenants.
 Make sure they all have at least a 700 credit score.
 The financial and legal risks too great to slack off.

 You must be available to tenants 24/7 as problems occur all the time.
 If you plan to retire soon, cut down on the number of rentals or risk spending your retirement time running around dealing with tenant and unit problems.

 4. Don’t Get Personally Involved

 Some people find personal involvement with rehabbing properties, landscaping yards, reviewing tenant applications, and helping others too poor to pay the rent appealing.
 A big difference exists between this romantic vision and reality.
-Being too personally involved leads to extra risks, lack of privacy, and failing at objective investing.
+Being too personally involved leads to extra risks, a lack of privacy and failure at objective investing.
 Big blunders await the investor who becomes personally involved.

 Moral of the Story